 One of the newest and largest attractions on island is The Pirates Treasure Museum.
 What is this “pirates treasure museum” you may ask.
 Well, it’s not ALL about pirates.
 Although there is a literal pirate by the name of “Captain John” (pictured above) who will engage with you and tell you many stories and exciting pirate lore (many say he is Johnny Depp’s twin…we agree).
 At the museum there is a plethora of information about St. Thomas and Virgin Islands history, rare and authentic artifacts from shipwrecks from all over the world, and a world-class gift shop that looks like something you would see at Disney World (and yes there is something for all ages in it!).
 You will be engaged with some of the most friendly and informative staff you have met (seriously, read the reviews) who will give you a thorough education throughout the entire experience.
 With 7,200 square feet and two floors, trust us, there is A LOT to explore and discover.
 The museum is open every cruise ship day and now you can even purchase your tickets or their best selling products directly on their website, they are definitely worth checking out: www.pirate.vi.
 Also note, the museum is actually located at the bottom of the hill to the tram ride, so you can easily knock out two activities in one trip!
 Tickets to enter the museum are $16 ($10 for locals) and $12 for kids–a great deal, especially for the experience.
 The tram is $20 (also a deal!) so you can have one fun-filled evening for an unbeatable price.

 That wraps up our Top 5.
-We hope you are able to hit all of our St. Thomas recommendations on What to Do in the Virgin Islands and we look to covering more on all of the islands in the coming weeks.
+We hope you are able to hit all of our St. Thomas recommendations on What to Do in the Virgin Islands and we look to covering more on all of the islands.
 Don’t forget to send this to your friends and share your comments and questions below!

 -Your Friends at What to Do